-Aquaculture is practiced in the Alborán Sea, however, is always done on the continental shelf, protected by the coast.
-There were plans for marine wind-farms installed inside of the Strait of Gibraltar as potential source of renewable energies based on winds.
-These plans contemplated seize the basis of these turbines for aquaculture; however, these plans have been rejected by to be incompatibles with maritime traffic.
+Aquaculture is practiced activity in the Alborán Sea.
+However, it is always executed over the continental shelf, sheltered by the coast.
+There were plans for the development of marine wind-farms in of the Strait of Gibraltar as a potential source of renewable energy.
+These plans considered to use the basis of the turbines for aquaculture.
+Actually these plans have been rejected as this kinf of developments seemed to be incompatibles with maritime traffic.